Murgo

-Murgo, on "Murgo Nala" near Murgo Hotspring, is a small hilly village which lies near the Line of Actual Control in Nubra district of the union territory of Ladakh in India, close to Chinese-controlled Aksai Chin.
+Murgo (also called Morgo), on "Murgo Nala" near Murgo Hotspring, is a small hilly Town which lies near the Line of Actual Control in Nubra district of the union territory of Ladakh in India, close to Chinese-controlled Aksai Chin.
 It is one of the northernmost villages of India.
 The Murgo Gompa is a large Buddhist monastery at Murgo.

 Murgo lies on the Darbuk–Shyok–DBO Road (DS-DBO Road) and Sasser Brangsa-Murgo Road (SBM Road) fork of Sasoma–Sasser La-Saser Brangsa-Gapsam-Daulat Beg Oldi Road (SSSG-DBO Road), both of which connect Leh to Daulat Beg Oldi.
 The village is inhabited by a small civilian population of Baltis, who make a living by apricot farming and yak rearing.
 The temperature plummets as low as -30 C in the winters.
 The weather deteriorates frequently with strong icy winds lashing much of Murgo.
 Murgo has very little vegetation or wildlife.
 Telecommunication at Murgo is only available through INMARSAT satellite phones.
 The Indian Armed Forces have significant presence in the area.